UzayPoyraz/unit-2-repository/README.md

 ## Evaluation
 (The image of the system requirments marked with the ones we have completed successfully)
 ![](systemreq.png)
 As seen from the table, we have met all of the system requirements successfully.
+Although there can be some improvements made, ultimately, the program fulfills the success criteria.
+The communication between two of the planets were possible which was our most important goal.
+The usability can be improved but for now, everything is completed and there are no errors in the functioning.